alanl0566/sep11-freedom-project/entries/entry06.md

 ### Before Expo and In-Class presentation

 After finishing my MVP and Beyond MVP, I finish my game.
 Also starting to prepare for the Expo elevator pitch and the In-class presentation.
-So I start getting ready to present and making my slide for the In-class presentation
+So I start getting ready to present and making my slide for the In-class presentation.

+### During the Expo and In-Class presentation

+During the In-class presentation

 ### Expo elevator pitch takeaways